5-year-old boy goes missing from Boynton Beach

 BOYNTON BEACH, Fla.
 (WSVN) – A Florida Missing Child Alert was issued, Thursday, in Boynton Beach for a 5-year-old boy.

-According to police, Delvin Ingram was last seen in the area of 1000 block of Ridge Road.
+According to police, Delvin Ingram was last seen in the area of the 1000 block of Ridge Road.
 Officials believe he may be in the company of a woman named Linda Ingram.

 The two may be traveling in a 2014 blue Chevrolet Cobalt with the Florida tag number HMJC94, police said.

-Ingram is black with brown hair and eyes, stands at 3 feet 8 inches, weighs 80 pounds.
+Ingram is black with brown hair and eyes, stands at 3 feet 8 inches and weighs 80 pounds.

 The adult he may be with is 44 years old and a black female with black hair and brown eyes.
-She stands at 5 feet 6 inches, weighs 180 pounds.
+She stands at 5 feet 6 inches and weighs 180 pounds.

 If you have any information on this missing child, call Palm Beach Crime Stoppers at 1-800-458-TIPS.